7 Tips For Meeting with a Member of Parliament

 - They may ask you to suggest a solution or that you will provide one as part of your explanation.

 - The MP may oppose the position you are supporting and consequently may decide to argue openly or simply not commit to doing anything to help.
-In this case, note the position, state your counter position, but do not engage in a back and forth argument.
+In this case, note the position or acknowledge it if they share it with you.
+State your position, but do not engage in a back and forth argument.

 - Always offer to serve as an information resource.